 The student is expected to work independently on this project, of course under direction of the instructor.
-Weekly meetings will be established to report progress and seek advice and guidance from the instructor on how to proceed.
-A total of 192 hours of time is expected on this project.
-The student is expected to follow all safety guidelines when interacting with the system as directed by the instructor and laboratory technicians.
+Meeting with the instructor is expected at least once weekly, demonstrating completion of the week's task.
+A minimum total of 48 hours of time is required on this project.
+The student is expected to follow all safety guidelines when interacting with equipment as directed by instructors and laboratory technicians.

-VI.
-Basis for Evaluation
+V. Basis for Evaluation

-Primary deliverables for the project are a fully functional MPS 500 system (40%), compilation of an engineering logbook documenting the progress made and time spent (20%), written laboratory exercises using it (20%) and a comprehensive user manual for all components (20%).
+The primary deliverable for this course is working vehicle detection code.
+The student will be evaluated on satisfactory completing the code (80%) and the compilation of an engineering logbook documenting the progress made and time spent (20%).
 Grades will be assigned for each component according to the following rubric: